 White has five great tips on how people with a fear of flying can adapt.

-Speak to people who fly for a living or fly a lot for work and even enjoyment.
 Ask them their thoughts on what you are afraid of when it comes to flying.
 For me it is turbulence.
-My mother, who was a jetsetter, told me to think of it like potholes in the road when driving.
+My mother, who was a jet-setter, told me to think of it like potholes in the road when driving.

-There are lots of courses, both online and offered by airlines and companies, that are geared at adapting to and overcoming a fear of flying, which are highlighted below.
+There are lots of courses, both online and offered by airlines and companies, that are geared at adapting to and overcoming a fear of flying, which is highlighted below.

 01 of 03